Avro Lincoln: Further development

 The first five Australian examples (A73–1 to A73–5), were assembled at Fishermans Bend using a large proportion of imported British-made components.
 On 17 March 1946, A73-1 conducted its début flight; the first entirely Australian-built Lincoln, A73-6, was formally delivered in November 1946.
 The Mk 30 initially used four Merlin 85 engines, this arrangement was later changed to a combination of two outboard Merlin 66s and two inboard Merlin 85s.
-A further improved later version, designated Lincoln Mk 30A, had four Merlin 102s.
+A further improved later version, the Lincoln Mk 30A, had four Merlin 102s.

-During the 1950s, the RAAF heavily modified some of their Mk 30 aircraft to perform anti-submarine warfare (ASW) missions, re-designating them Lincoln GR.Mk 31.
+During the 1950s, the RAAF modified some of their Mk 30 aircraft for anti-submarine warfare (ASW) re-naming them Lincoln GR.Mk 31.
 These examples had a 6 ft 6 in longer nose to house acoustic submarine detection gear and its operators, larger fuel tanks to provide the aircraft with a 13-hour flight endurance, and a modified bomb bay to accommodate torpedoes.
 According to pilot feedback, the Lincoln Mk 31 was particularly difficult to land at night, as the bomber had a tailwheel undercarriage and the long nose obstructed the pilot's view of the runway.
-In 1952, 18 aircraft were rebuilt to this standard, and were reallocated new serial numbers accordingly.
+In 1952, 18 aircraft were rebuilt to this standard, and were reallocated new serial numbers.
 Ten were subsequently upgraded to the MR.Mk 31 standard, which included an updated radar.

 Further aircraft were also derived from the Lincoln.
 A dedicated maritime patrol aircraft, designated the Avro Shackleton, was developed for the RAF and the South African Air Force (SAAF).
-Additionally, Avro decided to develop a commercial airliner, known as the Tudor, which harnessed elements of the Lincoln, such as its wings, in combination with various new elements, such as the adoption of a pressurised fuselage, to perform passenger operations.
+Avro decided to develop a commercial airliner, known as the Tudor, which used elements of the Lincoln, such as its wings, in combination with various new elements, such as the adoption of a pressurised fuselage, to perform passenger operations.